brycewray/astro-site-legacy/src/pages/posts/2021/07/better-notifications-preside-email-app.md

 11. Use your chosen command-line text editor to open this shell file.
 [Here is the original on GitHub](https://github.com/richwaters/PresideNotify/blob/master/Preside.mmBundle/Support/bin/preside_notify.sh), to which you may want to refer in the next few steps to keep the line numbering straight.

 <IndentAfterLI>
-Because the original **doesn't** set Preside notifications to have any audio **and** doesn't tell you which of your (presumed-to-be) multiple accounts is providing a new email, we're going to fix that.
+Because the original <strong>doesn’t</strong> set Preside notifications to have any audio <strong>and</strong> doesn’t tell you which of your (presumed-to-be) multiple accounts is providing a new email, we’re going to fix that.
 </IndentAfterLI>

 12. On line 9, delete the opening `#` (which otherwise comments-out the line) so it reads as: